Accommodation in Dorset

 There are 3 inter-connecting shopping areas in Poole town centre – the indoor Dolphin Shopping Centre, Poole’s traditional High Street and Poole Quay.
 They are easily walkable and will take about 20 minutes to walk from one end to the other.

 The Dolphin Centre is one of Dorset’s indoor shopping centres – great for rainy days.
 You’ll find lots of well-known high street brands selling everything from clothing and jewellery to shoes and gifts.
-You’ll also find a range of cafes to take a coffee break or stop for lunch.
+You’ll also find a range of cafés to have a coffee break or stop for lunch.

 Head outside onto the pedestrianised High Street for a mix of all your favourite shops alongside small, independent retailers.

-You will find an event happening to suit your taste throughout the year from live, music, arts festivals and open-air theatre to pirate days, folk festivals and blues festivals
+You will find an event happening to suit your taste throughout the year from live music, arts festivals and open-air theatre to pirate days and family entertainment.

 Poole is such an exciting holiday location, we definitely recommend you staying for a while so you can enjoy all Poole has to offer!